Flexible Substrate Solutions for Your Next Device

 Key Properties to Consider

-When selecting a flexible substrate, researchers evaluate bend radius, surface roughness, chemical resistance, optical clarity, thermal limits, and compatibility with deposition or printing processes.
-These parameters determine how well the substrate will perform with metals, oxides, polymers, nanomaterials, and semiconductor layers.
+When selecting a flexible substrate, evaluate bend radius, surface roughness, chemical resistance, optical clarity, and thermal limits.
+These parameters determine performance with metals, oxides, and nanomaterials.

 Applications in Modern Research